dylanxyz/Tela.jl/README.md

 non programmers (artists, students, etc) to build interactive applications, visualizations, simulations, games and computer generated art.

+*Warning: this project is in a very early stage and under development.*

 ## Installation

 Tela is a &nbsp;